Anthony-Massaad/Store_Interface_java/README.md

 Full object orientated.

 STORETEST FOLDER:
-Uses Junit5 testing to test the StoreMangaer Class (which handles both inventory and shoppingcart) uses Junit 5 to test the ShoppingCart Class
+Uses Junit5 testing to test the StoreMangaer Class (which handles both inventory and shoppingcart).
+Uses Junit 5 to test the ShoppingCart Class